Afghanistan: Barakzai dynasty and British wars

-During the First World War, when Afghanistan was neutral, Habibullah Khan was met by officials of the Central Powers in the Niedermayer–Hentig Expedition, to declare full independence from the United Kingdom, join them and attack British India, as part of the Hindu–German Conspiracy.
-Their efforts to bring Afghanistan into the Central Powers failed, but it caused discontent among the population for keeping neutrality against the British.
-Habibullah was assassinated during a hunting trip in February 1919, and Amanullah Khan eventually assumed power.
-A staunch supporter of the 1915–1916 expeditions, Amanullah Khan provoked the Third Anglo-Afghan War, entering British India via the Khyber Pass.
+During the First World War, when Afghanistan was neutral, Habibullah Khan was met by officials of the central powers in the Niedermayer–Hentig Expedition.
+They called on Afghanistan to declare full independence from the United Kingdom, join them and attack British India, as part of the Hindu–German Conspiracy.
+The effort to bring Afghanistan into the Central Powers failed, but it sparked discontent among the population about maintaining neutrality with the British.
+Habibullah was assassinated in February 1919, and Amanullah Khan eventually assumed power.
+A staunch supporter of the 1915–1916 expeditions, Amanullah Khan invaded British India, beginning the Third Anglo-Afghan War, and entering British India via the Khyber Pass.

 After the end of the Third Anglo-Afghan War and the signing of the Treaty of Rawalpindi on 19 August 1919, Emir Amanullah Khan declared the Emirate of Afghanistan a sovereign and fully independent state.
-He moved to end his country's traditional isolation by establishing diplomatic relations with the international community, particularly with the Soviet Union and the Weimar Republic of Germany.
-He proclaimed himself King of Afghanistan on 9 June 1926, when the Emirate of Afghanistan became the Kingdom of Afghanistan.
-Following a 1927–28 tour of Europe and Turkey, he introduced several reforms intended to modernize his nation.
+He moved to end his country's traditional isolation by establishing diplomatic relations with the international community, particularly with the Soviet Union and the Weimar Republic.
+He proclaimed himself King of Afghanistan on 9 June 1926, forming the Kingdom of Afghanistan.
+He introduced several reforms intended to modernize his nation.
 A key force behind these reforms was Mahmud Tarzi, an ardent supporter of the education of women.
 He fought for Article 68 of Afghanistan's 1923 constitution, which made elementary education compulsory.
-The institution of slavery was abolished in the Emirate of Afghanistan in 1923.
+Slavery was abolished in 1923.
 King Amanullah's wife, Queen Soraya, was an important figure during this period in the fight for woman's education and against their oppression.